the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 				a list of status messages, the last of which will be:
 					"avrdude.exe done.
 Thank you."

-				If not sucessfull, it will display some error message like:
+				If not successful, it will display some error message like:
 					"avrdude.exe: ser_open(): can't open device "\\.\COM5": Access is denied."

-	1) Dowload From Github
+	1) Download From Github

 		If you are not comfortable with git, download the code as a zip file from the URL below.